-Tools Enabling Citation Transparency: Some recent work from Jordan Dworkin showed that neuroscience tends to cite men more than would be expect given thier prevalence in the field and that this trend in increasing with time.
+Tools Enabling Citation Transparency: Many studies of bibliometrics Yet studies in bibliometrics have revealed that women and people of colour receive fewer citations than White men do (see this feature for more info).
+Some recent work from Jordan Dworkin replicated this gendered citation bias in neuroscience, and that this bias is increasing over time.
 While there are many courses of action to help mitigate these biased citation practices, I have recently helped contribute to some tools that can help individuals quantify and offset these biases.

 I have developed a Google Chrome extension with Matthew Schaff that will display the probabilistic gender of first and last authors of all papers on Google Scholar or PubMed search page.
 The idea is that is people are consciously aware of this information as they are searching for references, they can more easily choose to cite a diverse group of scientists.